Home

 The shooter, Salvador Ramos, 18, was killed on the scene.

-Families exterior college begged for motion
+Families exterior faculty begged for action

 Pete Williams and Jonathan Dienst contributed.